MakieOrg/Makie.jl/docs/src/makielayout/layouting.md

 Some elements can compute their own size, depending on their settings. `LText`, for example, can compute the bounding box of its text.
-If an object has no specific content, like an `LAxis`, the auto-determined width or height will be `nothing`.
+If an object has no specific content, like an `Axis`, the auto-determined width or height will be `nothing`.

 ### Computed width and height